theflyoccultist/pwatgame/README.md

 - **Terminal logging for debugging during development**: along with the default Raylib logging, I have also added my own logging to be able to quickly troubleshoot any issues.

 - **Usage of CMake as a build tool**: for better multi platform compatibility and reliable compilation.
+Raylib and lua dependencies are also handled by CMake.

 ## Concepts for levels: